nohsaidnottoplay-blip/Roku-Remote-3DS/README.md

       RokuRemote3DS.smdh
 ```

-The app launches from Homebrew Launcher; it is not a HOME Menu CIA.
-It uses standard libctru APIs and does not require a New 3DS specifically.
-Physical testing on a 3DS and Roku is still needed.
+Physical testing on a 3DS and Roku is completed and the connection is successful.

 ## Connect your Roku